MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-04.md

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-3.png)

 To make it easier to work with your scene, set the **scene visibility** for the **RoverExplorer** object to off by clicking the **eye** icon to the left of the object in the Hierarchy window.
-This hide the object in the Scene window without changing it's in-game visibility:
+This hides the object in the Scene window without changing its in-game visibility:

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-4.png)